gitaunjenga/FETP/FETP_book/Unit_1.md

-# Unit 1 - Introduction to Informatics for Epidemiology
+# Unit 1: Introduction to Informatics for Epidemiology
-## Introduction to Informatics for Epidemiology
 ### 1.1 Learning Objectives

 - Describe how key informatics principles, systems, and tools can improve public health surveillance and outbreak investigations.